resource-watch/slate/source/includes/api/_areas_v2.md

 > Returns 204 No Content in case of success.

 Use this endpoint to delete an existing area.
-This endpoint requires authentication and, in order to DELETE an area, you need to be either the owner of the area or be an ADMIN user.
+This endpoint requires authentication and, in order to DELETE an area, you need to be either the owner of the area or an ADMIN user.

+DELETing an area deletes the area with id provided and any associated subscription with the area being deleted (identified by the id stored in the `subscriptionId` field).
+This is done transparently from the perspective of an API user, so no action is needed to trigger this behavior.

 ### Errors for deleting an area